Xilinx/Vitis_Libraries/quantitative_finance/docs/src/methods/mc.rst

 Path Generator uses the random number to calculate the price paths of underlying asset.
 Currently, Black-Scholes and Heston valuation model are supported.

-Path pricer will exercise the option based on the price paths of underlying asset and calculate the payoff, discount the payoff to time zero for option value.
+Path pricer exercises the option based on the price paths of underlying asset and calculate the payoff, discount the payoff to time zero for option value.
 Different option has associated implementation for path pricer.

 Accumulator sums together the option value and square of option value on all the paths.
 These sums are prepared for calculation of average and variance.
 Because the accumulation of floating point data type cannot achieve II = 1, the input is dispatched to 16 sub-accumulator and sum the result of 16 sub-accumulator at last.